tuphs28/tuphs28.github.io/_posts/2023-12-31-Optimisers-Data-RNNs.md

 The results for using an LSTM are remarkably similar (albeit with the LSTM taking slightly longer to train due to its larger parameter count).
 We can achieve even better results if we use larger models, albeit at the cost of increased training time as all of the above models take <10 minutes to train with Adam.
 As such, I trained a 3-layer version of the above GRU for about an hour and a half.
 This model achieved a validation loss of ~1.32.
 More impressively, however, this model manages to produce text that looks at first glance like Shakespeare.
 The following is a sample when the model is prompted with "ROMEO":

->ROMEOR.
+>ROMEO.
 I think I shall give your Grace do.
 I have nothing,
   He refuses who writs no prince.
     BARDOLK.
 Cousin Sharsh shall do us.
       BUCKINGHAM.
 As ever lordship not in this instant,